Eduardo-95-DS/Insiders-clustering/README.md

 # **5. Machine learning model applied**

-The algorithms used were Random forest regressor, K-means, Gaussian mixture model and Hierarchical Clustering.
+The algorithms used were Random forest regressor (RFR), K-means, Gaussian mixture model (GMM) and Hierarchical clustering (HC).
+Random forest regressor was used to create a embedding space, in which the dataset was more organized in a higher dimensionality space, allowing the clusterization algorithms (k-means, gmm and hc) to perform better.

+On top of that, dimensionality reductor algorithms such as UMAP, t-SNE and PCA were used after the RFR (in the embedded space) and before the clusterization algorithms, in order to further improve performance.

+Silhouette method/score and visualization were the metrics used.